getsentry/sentry-docs/src/collections/_documentation/platforms/php/default-integrations.md

 errors.

-For some frameworks or projects there are specific integrations provided both officially and by third party users that automatically register the error handlers.
+For some frameworks or projects there are specific integrations provided both officially and by third-party users that automatically register the error handlers.
 In that case please refer to their documentation.